 - Facilitate Group Discussion – If your budget allows, it is very helpful to have a consultant (ahem, TCG!) facilitate your planning discussions.
-This way all members of your team will be able to engage in the discussion.
+This way all members of your team are able to engage in the discussion.
 They are also equipped with adult learning strategies and can design a highly engaging and interactive process for your team.

 4. Focus on the “What” First – We often see many planning team members who want to jump into the strategies and problem-solve the needs/ gaps identified.
-The first step in consensus building is to reach agreement on the “What” you want to accomplish.
+The first step in consensus building is to reach an agreement on the “What” you want to accomplish.
 We call this setting your big goals and top areas of focus.
 We also try to limit our clients to 3-5 big goals/ focus areas.
 Once you have this set, then you can get into the “How” you will accomplish your goals through strategies.

-5. Take the Temperature – As you are moving through this process, it is important to check in with your planning team at these meetings and maybe even afterwards.
-You want your planning team to be confident in the agreements that have been made and to not have any ill feelings of team members.
+5. Take the Temperature – As you are moving through this process, it is important to check in with your planning team at these meetings and maybe even afterward.
+You want your planning team to be confident in the agreements that have been made and not have any ill feelings toward team members.
 While not everyone may get what they think is important, everyone should be in collective agreement about the plan.
 During these planning sessions, your consultant or team lead should check the non-verbal and verbal cues of team members throughout the process and respond as needed.

 By the end of step 3, facilitating consensus, your team should feel excitement and enthusiasm about the possibilities for the future and the plan!
-If not, that might be indicator that the consensus is not there with the whole group.
+If not, that might be an indicator that the consensus is not there with the whole group.
 In that case, you may need to come back together and have an honest discussion.